kjeffreys/library/README.md

       }
       ```
     - **Response**:
-    - 400 Bad Request: Invalid request payload
+    - `400 Bad Request` status for invalid request payload
-    - 500 Internal Server Error: Failed to insert book
+    - `500 Internal Server Error` status for failed book insertion
-    - 200 OK: Returns the created book's details, including its ID.
+    - `200 OK` status with the created book's details, including its ID.

 2. **Get All Books**
     - **Endpoint**: `GET /books`
     - **Response**:
-    - 500 Internal Server Error: Failed to retrieve books
+    - `500 Internal Server Error` status for failed book retrieval
-    - 200 OK: Returns a list of all books' details.
+    - `200 OK` status with a list of all books' details.

 3. **Get a Specific Book**
     - **Endpoint**: `GET /books/{id}`
     - **Parameters**: `id` (path parameter) - ID of the book to be retrieved.
     - **Response**:
-    - 404 Not Found: Book not found
+    - `404 Not Found` status for book not found
-    - 200 OK: Returns the details of the requested book.
+    - `200 OK` status with the details of the requested book.

 4. **Update a Book**
     - **Endpoint**: `PUT /books/{id}`